 So you finally bit the bullet and want to book for that amazing massage your friends/family have been raving about, but you're not sure what to expect?
 Here's a quick rundown on how to ask for what you'd like and what to expect while you're getting a massage.

 1) What style of massage am I looking for?

 If you don't have any particular sore spots and you'd like a specific chill-out session to relax from head to toe, we suggest a 60 or 90 minute Swedish/Relaxation Massage.
 The pressure can be tailored light, moderate or deep depending on what you prefer.

 If you have some tired/sore areas of your body or pain due to injury, posture or something else, request a Therapeutic Massage - Deep Tissue or Neuromuscular Therapy.
-The pressure is tailored to you depending on how tender your muscles are and how well they've adapted to massage (long-standing clients can generally handle a fair amount of pressure.
+The pressure is tailored to you depending on how tender your muscles are and how well they've adapted to massage (long-standing clients can generally handle a fair amount of pressure.)
 Your therapist will check whether the pressure works well for you!
 Be aware, sometimes you'll have achey muscles the day after; they should loosen up after that.
 You can also request some more generalised massage within this treatment if you wish.
 Each therapist has different specialties, so this may include cupping, myofascial release or dry needling.
 You can choose whether these are used in your session or not.

 Trigger points often come up in Deep Tissue massage, and represent areas of your body that are or have been dull and achey.